sozercanye/teleporter/README.md

 ### Description

 This tool can be used to serialize and deserialize sessions on Telegram Android.
+And remove pin code.

 It can extract any information stored in files/tgnet.dat and all needed information from shared_prefs/userconfing.xml